DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard.md

 - Create a new report

-    Use the [New Report via Wizard](add-new-reports.md) command to create a new report based on one of the templates the Report Wizard provides.
+    Use the [New Report via Wizard](add-new-reports.md) command to create a new report based on a Report Wizard template.

 - Edit an existing report

     Click the report's Smart Tag and then the **Design in Report Wizard...** context link in the invoked actions list.

     > [!Note]
-    > The report layout the Report Wizard creates overrides the initial report layout.
+    > The new report layout overrides the initial report layout.

 ## Report Wizard Pages

 Choose a report template on the first wizard page (see above).
-The wizard provides the following page series for each of the available report templates:
+The wizard provides the following page series for each report template:

 * [Empty Report](report-wizard\empty-report.md)
 * [Data-bound Report](report-wizard\data-bound-report.md)